deepmodeling/dpgen/doc/run/example-of-machine.md

 ## DPDispatcher Update Note

 DPDispatcher has updated and the api of machine.json is changed.
-DP-GEN will use the new DPDispatcher if the value of key "api_version" in machine.json is equal to or large than 1.0.
+DP-GEN will use the new DPDispatcher if the value of key {dargs:argument}`api_version <run_mdata/api_version>` in machine.json is equal to or large than 1.0.
 And for now, DPDispatcher is maintained on a separate repo (https://github.com/deepmodeling/dpdispatcher).
 Please check the documents (https://deepmd.readthedocs.io/projects/dpdispatcher/en/latest/) for more information about the new DPDispatcher.

 DP-GEN will use the old DPDispatcher if the key {dargs:argument}`api_version <run_mdata/api_version>` is not specified in machine.json or the {dargs:argument}`api_version <run_mdata/api_version>` is smaller than 1.0.
 This gurantees that the old machine.json still works.